Awesomerly/se_ripper/README.md

 The program can be compiled with make.
 You can use it on one .SE file, or you can use the provided bash script to run it on a directory called "sound".

+## Thanks
+- PsyCommando for documenting the Procyon DSE formats.